-Join Assistant Professor Zeynep Gumus, Ph.D., with Dr. Pei Wang’s group at the Ichan School of Medicine at Mount Sinai Thursday, April 9th at 2:00 p.m. to find out more about the Network Exploration Tool.
+Join Assistant Professor Zeynep H. Gümüş, Ph.D, who leads a research group at the interface of data visualization and cancer genomics at the Icahn School of Medicine at Mount Sinai on Thursday, April 9th at 2:00 p.m. to find out more about the Network Exploration Tool.
 This webinar will help participants explore this tool and how to utilize it.
 Registration is required Registrants are encouraged to preview the tool before the webinar (click here).

 This webinar is brought to you by the Office of Cancer Clinical Proteomics Research (OCCPR).
 OCCPR aims to improve prevention, early detection, diagnosis, and treatment of cancer by enhancing the understanding of the molecular mechanisms of cancer, advancing proteome/proteogenome science and technology development through community resources (data and reagents), and acceleration the translation of molecular findings into the clinic.